-Alexa has a wide range of skills, called Alexa Skills.
-When you sign into a new Echo device, it has access to all those that you've previously setup and connected, meaning that it has access to the same sorts of functions that you would with an Echo at home.
+Alexa has a wide range of skills; when you sign into a new Echo device, it has access to all those skills you've previously setup and connected, meaning that it has access to the same sorts of skills that you would with an Echo at home.

 Voice control is obviously the thing that Alexa is best known for and that flows through to the Echo Auto too.
 For most people, that's going to allow the flexibility to play what you want, when you want, with minimal fuss.
-You can play music from Spotify one minute, switch to your favourite digital radio service, ask for particular songs, and so forth.
-It's a familiar feature set, because it's the same as other Echo devices.
+You can play music from Spotify one minute, switch to your favourite digital radio service, ask for particular songs etc. It's a familiar feature set, because it's the same as other Echo devices.

-Beyond that you have Alexa's other capabilities and games - you can ask questions, you can check the weather, you can control paired smartphone devices, but more importantly you can use the Echo Auto to trigger navigation.
+Beyond that you have Alexa's other skills and games - you can ask questions, you can check the weather, you can control paired smartphone devices, but more importantly, you can use the Echo Auto to trigger navigation.

 This is where things get a little more complicated, because it will depend on a number of factors.
 If you're using Echo Auto then it will fire up navigation on your phone, using the preferred app you selected under Settings > Traffic > Default Navigation app.
 On an Android phone that will be Google Maps, but we switched this to Waze.

-When you ask Alexa to navigate you somewhere, it will fire up this nominated app on your phone and send the destination to that app, having confirmed the destination is correct.
-If you say "go to Nandos", it will suggest the location of that restaurant before firing the address over to the app.
-This all works pretty well, but if you do get stuck then you can always resort to searching for the destination in your navigation app - and then you'll still get the audio over your car's speakers.
+When you ask Alexa to navigate you somewhere, it will fire up this nominated app on your phone, and send the destination to that app, having confirmed the destination is correct.
+For example, if you ask to go to Nandos, it will suggest the location of that restaurant before firing the address over to the app.
+This all works pretty well, but if you do get stuck, you can always resort to searching for the destination in your navigation app - and then you'll still get the audio over your car's speakers.

 The audio you get works just as if you were doing everything on your phone.
-Music will dip for notifications, such as navigation directions, and will cut out when calls are incoming.
+Music will dip for notifications, like navigation directions and will cut out when calls are incoming.
 Calls are interesting, because you can trigger calls via Alexa if you've synced your contacts with the Alexa app.
 We prefer just to let the car handle that, because you then have control over calls via the car's controls, without needing to touch your phone, if that's an option for you.

 But in addition, you can use the Echo Auto for Alexa Calling.
-This will let you call an Echo device in your house or a friend's Echo, but we found the sound quality isn't very good.
+This will let you call an Echo device in your house or a friend's Echo, but the sound quality - we found - wasn't very good.
 In our experience, it's better to leave the calling to your phone and your car and leave Alexa out of it.